timc1/react-fullscreen-image/README.md

 ## Usage

-React Fullscreen Images uses [compound components](https://kentcdodds.com/blog/compound-components-with-react-hooks).
+React Fullscreen Image uses [compound components](https://kentcdodds.com/blog/compound-components-with-react-hooks).
 All `<Image />` components nested within an `<ImageGroup />` will be navigatable when in fullscreen mode.

 ```jsx
 import { ImageGroup, Image } from 'react-fullscreen-images'